VulcanJS/vulcan-npm/docusaurus/docs/vulcan-meteor-legacy/features/head-tags.md

 title: Head Tags
 ---

+/!\ In Vulcan Next and Vulcan NPM, we don't provide Head Tags anymore, because modern frameworks already provide their own solution at app-level

 You'll often need to add tags to your app's `<head>` section.
 There are three ways to do this: using the [Helmet](https://github.com/nfl/react-helmet) library, using the `<Components.HeadTags/>` component, or using the `Head` object.

 ## Helmet